fboyle2001/advanced-project/Documents/Supervisor Meetings/Week 9.md

 ## Plans
 - Don't think I need to implement any more new literature techniques
+    - ~9 techniques, 1 less than the timeline but not really sure more will be worthwhile?
+    - There is generic episodic replay which is another simple baseline but not sure if it will add any value
 - Change EWC to EWC++ which is a better online version
 - Maybe implement generic episodic replay which is very basic baseline
     - Instead of storing the samples and training at the end like GDumb, train as we save and mix with the memory samples